 - CaseDirect link to this item

-In order to have a standard definition across states, we use a proxy definition of "case" to mean all charges associated with the same defendant and filed (or referred for prosecution, in the case of declinations) on the same date as a single case.
+In order to have a standard definition across states, we use a proxy definition of "case" to mean all charges associated with the same defendant and filed (or referred for prosecution, in instances where the case is rejected for prosecution) on the same date as a single case.
 We assume that when a prosecutor files multiple charges together, even for different incidents, they intend to resolve these charges at the same time.
-Since the focus of our Measures is case processing, we believe this approach, while not perfect, is currently the best way to standardize case definition across jurisdictions.

 - Case DismissalDirect link to this item